BRICS: Bi-level feature Representation of Image CollectionS: Introduction

-In this paper, we aim to develop a feature representation for an image {\em collection\/} which retains all the advantages of instant NGP, while enabling {\em generative\/} modeling over the image codes using state-of-the-art generators such as latent diffusion models (LDMs)~\cite{rombach2022high}; see Figure~\ref{fig:best_showoff}.
-To this end, our feature representation is necessarily {\em bi-level\/}, consisting of a per-image latent space on top of the multi-resolution feature grid space, akin to that of instant NGP.
-The two spaces should be coherently connected, allow end-to-end training, and suitably support LDMs for image generation, without compromising compactness or efficient access provided by multi-resolution hashing.
-In addition, the image space must accommodate diversity of the image collection with a sufficiently high dimension, with which we would face a ``curse of dimensionality" if only one group of multi-resolution hash tables is employed to encode all the image features, as in instant NGP~\cite{muller2022instant}.
+In this paper, we aim to develop a feature representation for an image {\em collection\/} which retains the advantages of the single-instance techniques, while enabling {\em generative\/} modeling over the key codes using the state-of-the-art generative method, the diffusion model~\cite{ho2020denoising,song2020score}; see ~\autoref{fig:best_showoff}.
+To this end, we design our feature representation to be {\em bi-level\/}, consisting of a {\em key code\/} space on top of a space of {\em multi-resolution feature grids\/}.
+The two spaces should be coherently connected, allow end-to-end training, and suitably support diffusion-based image generation over the key codes, without compromising compactness or efficient access.
+In addition, the feature grid space must accommodate diversity of the image collection with a sufficiently high dimension, with which we could face a "curse of dimensionality" if only one set of data structures is employed.

-To fulfill all the criteria above and address the ensuing challenges, we train a novel autoencoder to represent an image collection, as illustrated in Figures~\ref{fig:concept_of_method} and~\ref{fig:overall_pipeline}.
-We encode the image collection using {\em continuous\/} key codes at the image level, with one block of keys per image.
-At the feature level, we use the key codes to retrieve features from, not one, but {\em groups\/} of multi-resolution hash tables.
-With this approach, we retain all the merits of instant NGP while alleviating the ``curse of dimensionality."
-The retrieved features, after passing through a small MLP, are fed into a StyleGAN-type~\cite{karras2020analyzing} decoder to reconstruct the input image under the standard autoencoder setting.
+To fulfill all the criteria above and address the ensuing challenges, we train a novel autoencoder, coined \abbrv\ for Bi-level feature Representation of Image collectionS, to represent an image collection, as illustrated in~\autoref{fig:concept_of_method} and~\autoref{fig:overall_pipeline}.
+Our key idea is that, via an encoder, we first map each image, in a {\em continuous\/} fashion, into a high-dimensional index block which we refer to as a key code.
+Then, we use the key codes to retrieve features from, not one, but {\em groups\/} of auxiliary feature grids.
+With such a grouped data organization and the autoencoding training, \emph{compactness} is inherently established within the feature space, alleviating the curse of dimensionality.

-Our framework is coined BRIGHT, for Bi-level feature Representation of Image collections using Groups of Hash Tables.
-Compared to generative models based on discrete Vector Quatization (VQ)~\cite{van2017neural,esser2021taming}, which often suffer from low usage rate of their codebooks, our key codes and hash tables are trained together continuously with well-defined gradient flows, leading to high usage of the hash table entries.
-Differently from existing continuous representations such as KL-regularized latent codes~\cite{kingma2013auto}, our key codes are strictly bounded in scale and variance.
-However, the image codes learned by BRIGHT are of high precision and unsuitable for the denoising process in LDMs.
-We rectify this by injecting a noise perturbation during training to operate on a relaxed data precision.